 Content Provenance for Enterprises

-EU AI Act Article 50 takes full effect August 2, 2026.
-Enterprises that produce AI-generated content for public audiences need compliant marking infrastructure in place before that date.
+EU AI Act Article 50 applies from August 2, 2026 for new systems, with a transitional period to December 2, 2026 for systems already on the market.
+Enterprises that produce AI-generated content for public audiences need machine-readable marking infrastructure in place before those dates.
 Content provenance is that infrastructure.

 The EU AI Act Compliance Timeline